A lot or a little?

 Is it any good?

 The creative team behind Once Upon a Time opens a new can of proverbial worms in this companion series that boasts the same level of curiosity and drama as does the first but with an entirely new cast.
-The show's best assets are its scintillating characters -– from lovelorn Alice to the malicious Red Queen -– and, as with its predecessor, the writers' ability to manufacture connections between traditionally unrelated players.
+Once Upon A Time in Wonderland's best assets are its scintillating characters -– from lovelorn Alice to the malicious Red Queen -– and, as with its predecessor, the writers' ability to manufacture connections between traditionally unrelated players.
 It's like walking through a haunted house: You never know who might be lurking around the next corner or how their presence will affect what happens next.

 There's very little plot crossover between the two shows, which makes it easy to jump into this one and not feel like you've missed anything by skipping the first.
 Existing Once Upon a Time fans will notice similarities in the cinematography, music, and plot development, but, all in all, this is a wondrous new adventure set against the backdrop of the creators' fresh (and very grown-up) take on Lewis Carroll's Wonderland.

-Families can talk about the appeal of throwback concepts like this one.
+Families can talk about the appeal of throwback concepts like Once Upon A Time in Wonderland.
 How well do you think this series will stand up to other prime-time options?
 Does the advent of fairy-tale-based series mark a shift in viewers' interest away from the longstanding presence of police dramas, for instance?

 Teens: Do shows like this one make you think more in-depth about well-worn characters from books or movies?
 If you could write a backstory for a favorite character, who would it be?